-Pages 273-274: This great new feature will open many a design door.
-The uses for it are limitless and should be fully explored by students.
+Pages 313-314: The uses for transparency in gradients is limitless and should be fully explored by students.
 One thing to keep in mind, as with other types of gradients that a gradient blend to transparency that covers too long of an area can appear banded when printed.
-Also layering multiple blended objects can lead to more care when outputting the file.
+Also layering multiple blended objects can lead to more care needed when outputting the file.